hawkinsw/CS5138/MiniAssignmentExplore/README.md

 0x00007ffff7fcd050 in _start () from /lib64/ld-linux-x86-64.so.2
 ```

 Note, again, that we are using `--help`.
 What we will do now is set a _watchpoint_.
-A watchpoint will tell `gdb` to pause program execution when the contents of memory at a certain location are changed.
+A watchpoint will tell GDB to pause program execution when the contents of memory at a certain location are changed.
 It's pretty cool functionality!
 We will use the `watch` command in `gdb`:

 ```
 (gdb) watch (*(uint64_t*)(BASE_ADDRESS + PUTS_GREEN))